 - Thomas M. Helms, Christian A. Perings et al. (2021): Positionspapier zur Zertifizierung von Telemedizinzentren.
 In: Kardiologe https://doi.org/10.1007/s12181-021-00522-4, Angenommen: 24.
 November 2021

-Prerequisites for the billing of telem.
-Care are: There is NYHA-II or NYHA-III stage heart failure with an ejection fraction < 40%.
-The patient has an implanted cardiac device (ICD, CRT-P, CRT-D) or has been hospitalized for cardiac decompensation in the past year.
-Heart failure is treated according to guidelines.
-There are no identifiable factors that prevent or jeopardize the transmission of monitoring data or that would hinder the patient’s self-management (https://www.kbv.de/media/sp/2020_12_17_RMvV_37_anerkannt_Telemonitoring_Herzinsuffizienz_BAnz.pdf ).
+- Prerequisites for the billing of telem.
+Care are: The patient has heart failure according to NYHA II or NYHA III stage with an ejection fraction < 40%.
+The patient has an implanted cardiac device (ICD, CRT-P, CRT-D) or has been hospitalized in the past year due to cardiac decompensation.
+The heart failure is being treated according to the guidelines.
+There are no identifiable factors that would prevent or jeopardize the transmission of monitoring data or that would hinder the patient’s self-management (https://www.kbv.de/media/sp/2020_12_17_RMvV_37_anerkannt_Telemonitoring_Herzinsuffizienz_BAnz.pdf ).

 - Can be charged per full five minutes and a maximum of three times in case of illness.